techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 4. dos.writeInt(i);

 You would like to write code to read back the data from this file.
 Which solutions will work?
 (Choose two.)

-a.
-Construct a FileInputStream, passing the name of the file.
-Onto the FileInputStream, chain a DataInputStream, and call its readInt() method. b.
-Construct a FileReader, passing the name of the file.
-Call the file reader’s readInt() method. c.
-Construct a RandomAccessFile, passing the name of the file.
-Call the random access file’s readInt() method.
+A. Construct a FileInputStream, passing the name of the file.
+Onto the FileInputStream, chain a DataInputStream, and call its readInt() metho D.
+B. Construct a FileReader, passing the name of the file.
+Call the file reader’s readInt() metho
+D.
+C. Construct a RandomAccessFile, passing the name of the file.
+Call the random access file’s readInt() metho
+D.

-d.
-Construct a FileReader, passing the name of the file.
-Onto the FileReader, chain a DataInputStream, and call its readInt() method.
+D. Construct a FileReader, passing the name of the file.
+Onto the FileReader, chain a DataInputStream, and call its readInt() metho D.

-Answer: AC
+ANSWER: AC
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: